jakesower/spectragraph/packages/interface-tests/README.md

-# Data Prism Interface Tests
+# SpectraGraph Interface Tests

-A comprehensive test suite for validating Data Prism store implementations.
-This package provides standardized tests that ensure store implementations properly support CRUD operations, querying, and relationship management according to the Data Prism specification.
+A comprehensive test suite for validating SpectraGraph store implementations.
+This package provides standardized tests that ensure store implementations properly support CRUD operations, querying, and relationship management according to the SpectraGraph specification.

 ## Overview

-Data Prism Interface Tests is built around several key principles:
+SpectraGraph Interface Tests is built around several key principles:

-- **Implementation-agnostic**: Tests work with any store implementation that follows the Data Prism interface
+- **Implementation-agnostic**: Tests work with any store implementation that follows the SpectraGraph interface
 - **Comprehensive coverage**: Validates all core operations and edge cases
-- **Reusable fixtures**: Provides shared test data and schemas used across the Data Prism ecosystem
+- **Reusable fixtures**: Provides shared test data and schemas used across the SpectraGraph ecosystem
 - **Modular design**: Run all tests or individual test suites as needed

 ## Installation